Patient focus - RCN support

 Nutrition and hydration: this resource builds on the learning and activities from the RCN Nutrition Now Campaign and related initiatives across the UK, using the RCN Principles of Nursing Practice to illustrate the nursing contribution to good nutrition and hydration.
 It highlights what is known about the strategies required to improve nutritional care and signposts policy, guidance and tools across all four UK countries that support improvements in nutritional care.
 Examples and case studies demonstrate what can be achieved.

-- Nutrition Now was a clinical campaign launched by the RCN in April 2007 to raise standards of nutrition and hydration in hospitals and the community.
+- Nutrition Now: this was a clinical campaign launched by the RCN in April 2007 to raise standards of nutrition and hydration in hospitals and the community.
 This campaign gave nursing staff the practical tools, support and evidence they needed to make nutrition a priority in the area where they work.

 - Supporting people’s nutritional needs – getting started: this Learning Zone area has been primarily developed for health care assistants (HCAs) but is also a useful learning opportunity for student and registered nurses for updating their own practice.
 The focus is on general nutritional needs.
 RCN members will be able to access the additional links in the 'useful resources' section within these topics via the RCN e-library system using their membership number login.